Breakdown of Kratom Tea’s Nutritional Profile

 Among the worst consequences of this unjust governmental campaign have been the refusal to regulate kratom, which puts consumers at risk, and the hobbling of scientific research on kratom.
 In practice, this means that even though there is some legitimate research and logical inferences we can come to about kratom’s nutritional value, we should also be well aware that a lot more investigation is needed.

 But it’s not all bad news.
-Recently, a couple of states have signed onto the Kratom Consumer Protection Act.
+Recently, some states have signed the Kratom Consumer Protection Act.
 This bill requires kratom products to meet higher standards of purity and labeling requirements, as well as limit sales to those under the age of 21.
 If groups like the America Kratom Association can successfully lobby even more states to pass legislation of this sort, then the state of kratom legality and research could shift quickly.

 For the time being, it seems that kratom has limited nutritional value in terms of the number of essential vitamins that it can add to a person’s diet.
 However, it does provide nutritional value in other ways.

 Kratom’s leaves appear to have different phyto- and micronutrients, which have many beneficial properties.
 We need more research to isolate, identify, and study the various nutritional compounds in kratom, such as flavonoids and polyphenols.